JonnyHaystack/HayBox/README.md

   - Switch matrix (as typically found in keyboards)
   - Wii Nunchuk
   - GameCube controller
+- Melee mode up to date with B0XX V3 specifications
 - Existing modes for popular games (e.g. Melee, Project M, Ultimate, Rivals of Aether, traditional fighting games)
 - Easy to create new controller modes (or keyboard modes) for different games
 - USB keyboard game modes for games that lack gamepad support